Els Borst: Later life

 Before the 2002 elections, she retired from political life.
 On 8 February 2003 she became honorary member of the Democrats 66.
 Borst held many positions in public life, serving as member of the Remembrance of the Dead and Liberation Day Committees.
 She also held many positions in the medical world: she was chairperson of the board of NIVEL (National Institute for Scientific Research in Medicine), chairperson of the Federation of Dutch Cancer Patients Organizations and chair of the advisory board of the Brain Foundation of the Netherlands.

-Death
+Murder and trial

-On 8 February 2014, Borst was assassinated at age of 81.
-She was found lifeless on the evening in the garage at her home in Bilthoven by two close friends.
+Borst was found dead on the evening of 10 February 2014 in the garage at her home in Bilthoven by two close friends.
 The eighty-one-year-old former politician was reported to be in good health after recovering from breast cancer a few years before.
 Dutch police concluded that Borst died on 8 February, just hours after attending a party congress of the Democrats 66 in Amsterdam, where she was reported to be visibly active and upbeat and left the party congress on her own and walked to the Amsterdam Centraal railway station nearby.